abhishek-kumar-code/Redfish_Public/Specification.md

 ##### CSDL (XML) schema file naming

-Redfish CSDL schema files shall be named using the [TypeName](#type-identifiers) value, followed by "_v" and the major version of the schema.
-As a single CSDL schema file contains all minor revisions of the schema, only the major version is used in the file name.
-The file name shall be formatted as:
+Redfish CSDL schema files shall be named using the [TypeName](#type-identifiers) value, followed by `_v` and the major version of the schema.

+Becausae a single CSDL schema file contains all minor revisions of the schema, use only the major version in the file name.

-  *TypeName*_*vMajorVersion*.*xml*
+Format the file name as:

+<pre><var>TypeName</var>&lowbar;v<var>MajorVersion</var>.xml</pre>

-For example, version 1.3.0 of the Chassis schema would be named "Chassis_v1.xml".
+For example, the Chassis schema version 1.3.0 is named `Chassis_v1.xml`.

 ##### JSON Schema file naming